Weber Performer Premium Vs Deluxe

 Weber Performer Premium Charcoal Grill

-The Weber Performer is like the Weber Performer Deluxe in fact, you’ll get nearly all the same features as the Deluxe except for the sear grate and the electric push-start ignition.
+The Weber Performer is a lot like the Weber Performer Deluxe.
+In fact, you’ll get nearly all the same features as the Deluxe except for the sear grate and the electric push-start ignition.
 So, if you’re looking for the same quality but can live without those two things, then maybe the premium is right for you.

 Other than the differences listed above, both are designed the exact same way, so it just comes down to a matter of preferences.